4 Stocks to Ride the Wave of Cannabis Legalization

 To the dismay of investors following the U.S. cannabis industry closely, provisions regarding the Safe Banking Act were left out in the $900 billion Coronavirus relief bill, passed recently by the U.S. Congress.

-Despite enjoying support from a group of bipartisan Attorneys General, state treasurers, and the members of the House, the legislation failed to find a place in the relief package.
+Despite enjoying support from a group of bipartisan Attorneys General, state treasurers, and a majority of the members of the House, the legislation failed to find a place in the relief package.

 However, the cannabis industry as along with those financial institutions considering providing financing to the cannabis industry remains optimistic that the Safe Banking Act may be turned into law in 2021.